 Driving Under The Influence Of Drugs Accident Lawyer St. Louis, MO.
 When someone gets behind the wheel after using a mind-altering substance other than alcohol, they are putting the lives of both themselves and everyone else on St. Louis, MO roads at risk of serious injury.
 Their decision-making abilities are greatly altered, senses dulled, and reaction times slowed down, all of which are not conducive to safe and lawful driving.
 All too often, drugged drivers cause accidents that result in severe, life-altering injuries for their victims, as well as severe legal penalties for themselves.

 If you or someone you know has been injured or otherwise affected by the actions of a drugged driver, Combs Law Group is here to help you gain a measure of justice and closure after your accident.
-Our St. Louis personal injury lawyers work tirelessly to not only get you the monetary award or settlement you deserve, but also to make sure that you are valued, respected, and listened to throughout the legal process.
-Call us today at (314) 900-HELP to schedule a free consultation and to speak with our St. Louis drugged driver accident law firm.
+Our St. Louis, MO personal injury lawyers work tirelessly to not only get you the monetary award or settlement you deserve, but also to make sure that you are valued, respected, and listened to throughout the legal process.
+Call us today at (314) 900-HELP to schedule a free consultation and to speak with our St. Louis, MO drugged driver accident law firm.

 Damages You Can Receive After A DUI With Drugs Accident